 Many companies are offering employees fitness trackers, coupled with incentive programs, to encourage healthier lifestyles both in and out of the workplace.
 Healthier employees are often more productive and less frequently absent, and can save their employers on health care costs.
 Fitbit offers one such corporate wellness program to partner with companies trying to promote employee well-being.

-"Everything starts with the data.
-Data not only provides key insights into an individual's health and helps drive behavior changes that lead to better health outcomes, but, at a macro level, it can also provide much larger trends about population health," Amy McDonough, vice president and general manager of Fitbit Group Health, said.
-The advent of wearable devices has revolutionized our ability to collect and track health data on a much larger scale."
+“Everything starts with the data.
+Data not only provides key insights into an individual’s health and helps drive behavior changes that lead to better health outcomes, but, at a macro level, it can also provide much larger trends about population health,” Amy McDonough, vice president and general manager of Fitbit Group Health, said.
+Wearable devices have revolutionized our ability to collect and track health data on a much larger scale.”

 Wearable tech is also changing how consumers interact with businesses.
 Businesses are exploring wearables in the form of targeted advertising and simplified payment services through the use of “near-field communication” (NFC) chips.